- Checkmarx Documentation

 Notice

 The list of sensitive data is not related to the detected vulnerabilities.
-It simply provides you with an overview on what is potentially vulnerable against threats.
+It simply provides you with an overview of what is potentially vulnerable to threats.

 To display the details of the detected risk and a list of sensitive data in the code: